OlgaCarvalho/beautiful-jekyll/_posts/2022-06-05-cyberdefenders-cybercorp2-part1.md

 StartDate: 21-06-2022 at 23:00 AND EndDate: 21-06-2022 23:25:50
 ```

-After analysing some logs I see an immediate way that can filter the results by excluding whitelisted hashes:
+After analyzing some logs I see an immediate way that can filter the results by excluding whitelisted hashes:

 ```elixir
 NOT enrich.ti.file_md5.categories: Whitelist